-The Corporation considers its capital structure to consist of equity attributable to shareholders of the Corporation which at March 31, 2018 was \$41,574,723 (December 31, 2017 - \$41,811,958).
-The Corporation manages its capital structure and makes adjustments to it, in order to have the funds available to support its exploration and operations activities.
+The Corporation considers its capital structure to consist of equity attributable to shareholders of the Corporation which at September 30, 2018 was \$41,318,415 (December 31, 2017 - \$41,811,958).
+The Corporation manages its

 The Corporation's objective when managing capital is to safeguard the Corporation's ability to continue as a going concern in order to pursue the exploration of its exploration properties and maximize shareholder returns.
 The Corporation satisfies its capital requirements through careful management of its cash resources and by utilizing its existing credit facility or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
 Management reviews its capital management approach on an ongoing basis.
 The Corporation and its subsidiaries are not subject to externally imposed capital requirements.